Cincinnati Bengals vs. Pittsburgh Steelers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Steelers stats and trends

-- This season, the Steelers have an against-the-spread record of 3-1 in their four games as an underdog of 4.5 points or more.
+- Pittsburgh has played 10 games, with four wins against the spread.

+- The Steelers have been underdogs by 4 points or more four times this year and are 3-1 ATS in those matchups.

-- Pittsburgh's games this season have hit the over on four of 10 set point totals (40%).
+- Pittsburgh's games this year have gone over the point total four times in 10 opportunities (40%).

-- Pittsburgh is 3-2 against the spread and 4-1 overall in games when it records more than 21.6 points.
+- Pittsburgh is 3-2 against the spread and 4-1 overall when the team records more than 21.6 points.

-- The Steelers have 11 giveaways this season, while the Bengals have 11 takeaways.
+- This year the Steelers have turned the ball over 11 times, while the Bengals have forced 11 turnovers.

 Home and road insights

-- Cincinnati has covered the spread once at home, and is 2-2 overall there, this season.
+- Cincinnati has covered the spread once at home, and is 2-2 overall there, this year.

-- Cincinnati has gone over the total twice in four home games this year.
+- Cincinnati has hit the over twice in four home games this year.

-- This year on the road, Pittsburgh is 3-1 against the spread and 2-2 overall.
+- This season away from home, Pittsburgh is 3-1 against the spread and 2-2 overall.

 - Pittsburgh has hit the over once in four away games this season.

-- The average point total in Steelers away games this season is 46.0 points, 1.5 more than this matchup's over/under (44.5).
+- The average point total in Steelers away games this season is 46.0 points, 1.5 more than this contest's over/under (44.5).

 Powered by Data Skrive.